Amid fears of voting machines, Nevada approves hand counting - NewsBreak

 Kampf responded: “I hope we can prove to you and to those who are doubting and have significant doubts that it can work, that you’d make that decision at that point in time.”

-Some Nevada state lawmakers will discuss next week whether to rein in efforts by rural counties to count votes by hand.
+Some Nevada state lawmakers will discuss next week whether to reign in efforts by rural counties to count votes by hand.

 At an interim legislation session Monday for the committee on legislative operations and elections, lawmakers are scheduled to deliberate whether to draft a bill requiring counties that discontinue using voting machines to return state funds given to them for the machines.